-You would like to develop an ERP project within your company, but you do not know where to start?
+So, you’d like to implement an ERP project within your company, but you don’t know where to start?

-For your project to be a success, you need to follow several steps before deploying ERP (Enterprise resource planning) software in your IT system.
+For your project to be a success, you need to follow several steps before deploying ERP (Enterprise Resource Planning) software in your IT system.
 The most important step for the success of your project is choosing the ERP solution that best suits your specific needs.

-How do you go about it?
+How should you go about it though?
 What are the steps to follow?
 What are the mistakes to avoid when deploying an ERP?
 And how do you choose the best ERP among all the offers on the market?

 What is an ERP project?

-An ERP project is a project management process in several stages.
-It goes from the definition of requirements to post-project, which revolves around the deployment of ERP software.
+An ERP project is a project management process with several stages.
+It goes from defining the requirements for your ERP to post-project, which revolves around the deployment of ERP software and supporting the transition.

 The main objective of implementing an ERP within a company is to manage all its information and business data while simultaneously automating business processes to reduce costs, increase efficiency, and optimize resource usage.

-The difficulty lies in the ability to match the functionalities available in the ERP (Enterprise Resource Planning) software with the company’s needs and expectations.
+The difficulty lies in the ability to match the functionalities available in ERP software with the company’s needs and expectations.

-It will be a question of choosing the specific modules in line with existing business processes, such as:
+It will be a question of choosing the specific modules and program in line with existing business processes, such as:

 - accounting management